-The Parole Boards role is to determine whether eligable offenders are ready for supervised released into the community.
+The Parole Boards role is to determine whether eligible offenders are suitable for supervised released into the community.

-Parole orders may include conditions relating to a number of matters, including employment, accomodation, programs to be undertaken and curfews.
-However these conditions must be to ensure the offender's good conduct or to stop the offender committing an offence.
+Parole orders may include conditions relating to a number of matters, including employment, accommodation, curfews and programs to be undertaken in the community.

-Victims of crime who are registered with the Victims Register will be notified when an offender lodges an application for parole and invited to make a written submission to the Parole Board within 21 days.
+Eligible persons who are registered with the Queensland Corrective Services (QCS) Victims Register will be notified when an offender lodges an application for general parole and invited to make a written submission to the Parole Board within 21 days.

 The Board takes a number of factors into account, including:

-Membership of parole boards is prescribed by the Corrective Services Act 2006 and must include a president and deputy president, each of whom is either a retired judge or a lawyer who has practiced for at least five years.
+Membership of Parole Boards is prescribed by the Corrective Services Act 2006 and must include a President and Deputy President, each of whom is either a retired Judge or a lawyer who has engaged in legal practice for at least five years.